emqx/emqx-docs/en_US/rule/how_to_update_resources.md

 ![image-20210301140356148](./assets/rule-engine/update_resource_3.png)

 At this time, you will be prompted whether to confirm the modification, just click the `Confirm` button.
 The following figure shows the modified effect:
 ![image-20210301140450539](./assets/rule-engine/update_resource_4.png)

 At this time the "description" information has been updated.

-## By cli
+## By CLI

 To update through the command line, you need to know the ID of the resource in advance:

 ![image-20210301140900098](./assets/rule-engine/update_resource_5.png)